 If you’re looking for corporate volunteering, that might be a totally different tool than volunteer management tools meant for nonprofits.
 We’ve outlined a couple below.

 POINT for corporate volunteering

-Why we love it: Employees get access to the free POINT app, company admins can create groups and run impact reports specific to things like departments, AND companies can collaborate with nonprofits to cohost events.
-Also offers donation options for employees and companies.
+Why we love it: Employees get access to the free POINT app, company admins can create groups and run impact reports specific to departments, AND companies can collaborate with nonprofits to cohost events.
+It also offers donation options for employees and companies.